nithish96/nithish96.github.io/_posts/2019-10-25-faceboxes.md

 		<p>
 			One of the easier ways of decreasing the input dimensionality is to use larger strides for convolution and pooling layers.
 Using lower kernel size in first few layers also speeds up the convolution operation.
 Often first convolutional layer is kept larger to alleviate the information loss that occured due to by spatial size reducing.
 		</p>
 		<p> It is observed that filters in initial layers form the opposite pairs.
-Original output channels were decreased and then we use the C.ReLU to increase the output dimensionality.
+We take advantage of this method and use C.ReLU to increase the output dimensionality.
 To be precise C.ReLU has two outputs: [x,0] for positive values of input and [0,x] for negative values of input. </p>
 	<h3>Multiple Scale Convolutional Layers</h3>
 		<p>First we will see how things are done without multi scale convolutions and then analyse the disadvantages of it.
-Finally how can multi scale convolutions overcome them. </p>
+Finally we discuss how multi scale convolutions overcome them. </p>
 		<h4> Region Proposal Networks (RPN) </h4>
 			<div>
 				<ul>